FluentLenium/FluentLenium/docs/docs/configuration.md

   - **browserTimeout**

-    Sets the timeout for webdriver when it should be responsive if not interrupts the obtain driver thread and tries maximum amoun of times specified by **browserTimeoutRetries** value
+    Sets the timeout for webdriver when it should be responsive if not interrupts the obtain driver thread and tries maximum amount of times specified by **browserTimeoutRetries** value.

     Default value: ```60000```